-For Lafert S.p.A., we are formulating its business plan based on the published data of external institutions, such as the forecast growth rates of the industrial motor market and the expected market shares in respective markets.
+The future cash flow before the discount used for this assessment is based on the business plan prepared by the Company, and we are formulating its business plan based on the published data of external institutions, such as the forecast growth rates of the industrial motor market and the expected market shares in respective markets.

-As a result, the estimate may be affected by unpredictable changes in the business environment in the future.
-When the future cash flow decreases, it may be necessary to recognize an impairment loss in the consolidated financial statements for the following consolidated fiscal year.
+Therefore, the estimate may be affected by unpredictable changes in the business environment in the future.
+When the future cash flow decreases, it may be necessary to recognize an impairment loss in the consolidated financial statements for the following fiscal year.

-- (2) Estimate of total construction cost for the performance obligations to be fulfilled over a certain period of time - 1) Amount recorded in the consolidated financial statements for the consolidated fiscal year under review
+2. Estimate of total construction cost for the performance obligations to be fulfilled over a certain period of time